top of page

 2021-2024

-According to the International Organization for Migration (IOM), there are approximately 272 million international migrants worldwide, two-thirds of whom are migrant workers.
-This reality has already surpassed projections made for the year 2050, which anticipated 230 million international migrants.
-Human migration is undeniably a complex contemporary issue.
-Numerous factors and motivations—emotional, social, economic, political, environmental, among others—interact within the world’s chaotic systems.
-This complexity is reflected in the growing number of research studies dedicated to investigating international migration.
-The overall objective of this project is to analyze the constitutive phenomena of multimedia and multimodal narratives about migration and refuge.
-To that end, we aim to: (a) develop a database of audiovisual narratives that address migration and refuge as human experiences; (b) identify pedagogical, semiotic, linguistic-discursive, and ideological phenomena inherent to this body of narratives; (c) analyze the shared experiences that are (re)lived and (re)told by the participants; (d) recognize the languages and digital technologies used by participants in their daily lives; (e) create an open-access online environment to host and disseminate the narrative archive; (f) identify challenges and barriers participants face in using languages and digital technologies; (g) analyze, from different theoretical and methodological perspectives, the strategies participants use to address or overcome such challenges; (h) promote spaces for meta-reflection on participants’ experiences throughout the process.
-The narratives will be created across various digital media (audio recordings, videos, photographs, etc.) and will reflect a multiplicity of semiotic modes (verbal, visual, auditory, etc.).
-One of the project’s specific objectives is to build a repository of narratives—an open and free online platform to host and disseminate the multimedia and multimodal collections.
+According to the IOM, the number of international migrants in the world is around 272 million, two-thirds of whom are migrant workers.
+This reality already surpasses projections made for the year 2050, which predicted 230 million international migrants worldwide.
+The phenomenon of human migration is undeniably a complex contemporary issue.
+Many factors, motivations, and elements of different kinds (emotional, social, economic, political, environmental, etc.) act within the chaotic system of the world.
+This complexity is perceived when we observe the growing number of research studies dedicated to investigating international migration.
+The overall objective of this project is to analyze constitutive phenomena of multimedia and multimodal narratives about migration and refuge.
+To this end, we intend to (a) create a database of narratives in audiovisual language that thematize migration and refuge as human experiences; (b) identify phenomena of a pedagogical, semiotic, linguistic-discursive, and ideological nature inherent to the respective set of narratives; (c) to analyze the common experiences (re)lived and (re)told by the participants; (d) to recognize the digital languages and technologies used by the participants in their daily lives; (e) to build an open and free online environment to host and disseminate the narrative bank; (f) to identify difficulties and obstacles faced by participants in the use of digital languages and technologies; (g) to analyze, from different theoretical and methodological perspectives, strategies used by participants to deal with and/or overcome problems; (h) to promote spaces for meta-reflection on the participants' experiences in the process.
+The narratives will be generated in various digital media (audio recordings, videos, photographs, etc.) considering their multiplicity of semiotic modes (verbal, visual, sound, etc.).
+One of the specific objectives of the project is the construction of a narrative repository, an open and free online environment to host and disseminate the sets of multimedia and multimodal narratives.

-Ronaldo Corrêa Gomes Junior (Federal University of Minas Gerais – UFMG)
+Ronaldo Corrêa Gomes Junior (Federal University of Minas Gerais)

-Sandra Maria Silva Cavalcante (Pontifical Catholic University of Minas Gerais – PUC Minas)
+Sandra Maria Silva Cavalcante (Pontifical Catholic University of Minas Gerais)

 bottom of page